macloo/python-adv-web-apps/docs/_build/html/_sources/functions.rst.txt

 This is true for many functions we use from imported libraries.
 We know how to *call* the function, and we know what to expect as output, but we don’t need to know how it works.

-We don’t need to know how a toaster toasts bread to get toast out of it.
+.. note:: We don’t need to know how a toaster toasts bread to get toast out of it.
 We put in two pieces of bread (the *arguments* we pass into a function), and toast is *returned* after the function runs.

 Using parameters and returns in functions
 -----------------------------------------